prometheus/client_java/docs/content/getting-started/metric-types.md

 Prometheus supports two flavors of histograms:

 * Classic histograms: Bucket boundaries are explicitly defined when the histogram is created.
-* Native histograms (exponential histograms): Infinitly many virtual buckets.
+* Native histograms (exponential histograms): Infinitely many virtual buckets.

 By default, histograms maintain both flavors.
 Which one is used depends on the scrape request from the Prometheus server.
 * By default, the Prometheus server will scrape metrics in OpenMetrics format and get the classic histogram flavor.